 Trouble reading print on the newspaper, or your smartphone, can be frustrating.
-On the other hand, not being able to properly make out the print on a pill bottle could be downright dangerous, or even deadly.
+Not being able to see the print on a pill bottle properly, on the other hand, could be downright dangerous, or even deadly.

 Goodbye reading glasses hello “younger” eyes!